Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 While coroutines are suspendable computations that run code concurrently like threads on the JVM, they work differently under the hood.

 A _thread_ is managed by the operating system.
-Threads can run tasks parallel on multiple CPU cores and represent a standard approach to concurrency on the JVM.
+Threads can run tasks in parallel on multiple CPU cores and represent a standard approach to concurrency on the JVM.
 When you create a thread, the operating system allocates memory for its stack and uses the kernel to switch between threads.
 This makes threads powerful but also resource-intensive.
 Each thread usually needs a few megabytes of memory, and typically the JVM can only handle a few thousand threads at once.

 On the other hand, a coroutine isn't bound to a specific thread.
 It can suspend on one thread and resume on another, so many coroutines can share the same thread pool.
-When a coroutine suspends, the thread isn't blocked, and it remains free to run other tasks.
+When a coroutine suspends, the thread isn't blocked and remains free to run other tasks.
 This makes coroutines much lighter than threads and allows running millions of them in one process without exhausting system resources.

 ![Comparing coroutines and threads](coroutines-and-threads.svg){width="700"}